Success isn’t always about being on top, just ask Nicolas Hojac

 The Swiss climber Ueli Steck once said, “Every defeat takes you one step further” – is that right?

 That's a truism in top-class sports.
 Victories and successes are often simply discarded.
-Defeats and failures are analysed more thoroughly.
+Defeats and failures are analyzed more thoroughly.
 As a result, you usually learn more from it.

 What does an expedition like this do to friendships?